A Room Defined!

 Most Marina side apartments in False Creek, Vancouver have a very small space adjacent to the kitchen called a ‘breakfast nook’.
 Some point along the way, these nooks lost their usefulness.
 Busy lifestyles have replaced leisurely mornings of coffee and newspapers and the fate of these breakfast nooks has been diverse – sewing rooms, storage spaces and offices moved in!
 Learn more about rideshare lawyers and look for them today.

 For this renovation project, we had to rethink the space, and design it according to the needs of our clients – two very busy professionals with young children ages four and seven.
 Their breakfast nook became an office space with two little desks and a storage unit in an effort to compensate for their home’s lack of kitchen storage and counter space.

 Our clients desperately needed a multifunctional room with adequate storage!
 Our solution?
-We created a breakfast nook with custom made banquette seating and lots of clever storage.
+We created a breakfast nook with custom made banquette seating and lots of clever storage, plus many decoration items from the best providers, you can click here to view Facebook.
 This not only solved our clients’ problem, but it defined this previously disorganized space.

 The tall pantry has a pull out shelf in the middle that acts as counter space and has a power outlet that allows for a toaster or rice cooker.
 Two doors painted the same charcoal grey are pocketed on each side and can be closed when pantry is not in use.

 The transformation turned a cluttered space into a comfortable and intimate seating area.
 A small round tulip table was carefully chosen for style, functionality and scale.
 Their active children can now sit around the table in the evenings after school, do their drawings, have a snack and chat with their parents while they are preparing dinner.